 A ROMAN-JUDAEAN COIN CONNECTION

 The first denarius was issued in 58 BCE by Marcus Aemilius Scaurus, the governor of the Roman province of Syria.
 The province included all of the Judaean coast towns from Raphia to Dora, and also all of the non-Jewish towns east of the Jordan River.
 This distinctive coin commemorates Scaurus' victory in 65 BCE over the Nabataean King Aretas III. (#21) Aretas had allied himself with John Hyrcanus, while the Romans favored Hyrcanus' brother Aristobulus.
 The obverse shows the Arabian King Aretas kneeling in submission besides his camel.
 The Latin inscription reads "REX ARETAS" and gives Scaurus' title "AED.
 CVR."
-(Curile Aedile - a magistrate regulating trade in the market); "EX S.C." indicates that it was issued with the consent of the Roman Senate. (#22) The reverses of this and the following coin are general Roman types that don't have any Judaic connection.
+(Curile Aedile - a magistrate regulating trade in the market); "EX S.C." indicates that it was issued with the consent of the Roman Senate. (#22)

 #21 - Nabataean coin of King Aretas III (QEDEM Pl.1, 5)